Danaher Corporation (DHR) — Fair Value Analysis

 How can I track DHR's fair value as it changes?

-You can add DHR to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuations whenever new earnings or significant fundamental data are released.
+You can track DHR's fair value by adding it to a free FairCurve watchlist, which provides daily updates and instant re-valuation when new fundamental data or earnings reports are released.